Rudra-PS-Arora/C-Codes/README.md

-# C-Codes
+# 📘 C-Codes Repository

-This repo is for people trying to learn C.
+Welcome to the **C-Codes** repository!
+This repo is designed for anyone who wants to **learn C programming** step by step.

-This repo has various Chapters, and these chapters include:
-(A) Concepts
-(B) Syntax and logic
-(C) Projects and Questions

-//How to read
+---

+## 📂 Structure of the Repository

+This repository is organized into **Chapters**, and each chapter contains:

+1. **Concepts** 🧠 – Learn the theory behind C programming.
+2. **Syntax & Logic** 💻 – Practice writing code with proper syntax and logical flow.
+3. **Projects & Questions** 📝 – Test your skills with small projects and exercises.

+---

+## 📖 How to Read

-//Every file name has a number this number is the sequence to read or leanr from this repo
+- Each **file name has a number**, which represents the sequence in which you should read or learn.
+- **Folder 1** → Chapter 1 of C, Folder 2 → Chapter 2, and so on.
+- Follow the sequence to **progressively build your C programming skills**.

+---

+Happy Coding! 🚀